Koenkk/zigbee2mqtt.io/docs/devices/WISZB-120.md

 * `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

 * `temperature_precision`: Number of digits after decimal point for temperature, takes into effect on next report of device.
 This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

+* `voltage_calibration`: Calibrates the voltage value (percentual offset), takes into effect on next report of device.
+The value must be a number.

+* `voltage_precision`: Number of digits after decimal point for voltage, takes into effect on next report of device.
+This option can only decrease the precision, not increase it.
+The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 ## Exposes